Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Homogeneous Feature Spaces and Label Spaces

-In real world applications, the target data can be sequential video streams or continuous evolving data.
+In practice, the target data can be sequential video streams or continuous evolving data.
 The distribution of the target data may also change with time.
-Since the target data are labelled, this problem is named \textit{supervised online domain adaptation}.
+Since the target data are labelled, this problem is named \textit{supervised sequential/online} domain adaptation.